 Dialysis

-If you have kidney failure and cannot have a kidney transplant, dialysis can sustain lifetime
+If you have kidney failure and cannot have a kidney transplant, dialysis can sustain lifetime.

 Dialysis is an artificial technique of filtering the blood.
 It is used when somebody’s kidneys have failed or are close to deteriorating.
 Many people with late-stage kidney disease must go on dialysis enduringly or until a donor kidney is found.